HTML Images in Email Signatures

 Important points to remember

-Before adding HTML images to an email signature, there are a few things to be aware of in order to create a fully functioning signature.
+Before adding any HTML to your email signatures, there are a few things to be aware of in order to create a fully functioning signature.

 There are two methods you can use when adding email signature images.
-You can either embed the images directly into the signature, or you can host them externally and link to them.
+You can either use embedded images, or you can host them externally and link to them.
 Both of these methods have different benefits and limitations, so you need to decide which method works best for you.

 Always add ALT text to every image you include in an email signature.
 If the images do not appear in the recipient’s email, the ALT text will display instead and show what the image is meant to be.